Auckland Transport (AT) is working with other council entities to create a single signage system that will make it easier to get around Auckland.

 - Help promote active travel and healthy lifestyles.

-- Third quarter 2017 - New signage system confirmed (expected).
+- Fourth quarter 2017 - New signage system confirmed (expected).
 This will include protocols and a comprehensive set of guidelines to ensure consistency for directional signage.

-- Ongoing - once the system is confirmed, new signage will be rolled out over the coming years by Auckland Council organisations as old signs come up for repair and upgrade.
-Street blade signs are also part of the signage system that will be introduced.
+- Ongoing - once the system is confirmed, new signage will be rolled out over the coming years by Council organisations as old signs come up for repair and upgrade.

 Each of the previous councils in the Auckland region had their own directional signage systems, with varying forms, styles, and colours.